The University of Illinois College of Veterinary Medicine offers a three-year residency in Zoological Companion Animal Medicine and Surgery.

 Applicants must hold a DVM from an AVMA-accredited program or have taken a US equivalency examination (ECGVG or PAVE) and have minimally completed a one-year internship or equivalent practice experience.
 Licensure to practice or eligibility for licensure in Illinois is needed to apply, with full licensure required before beginning the second year of the residency.

-Interested candidates are encouraged to contact prior to applying or well before the application deadline.
-Applications should be submitted through the Veterinary Internship and Residency Matching Program and should include a letter of intent, curriculum vitae, original transcripts, and three or more letters of reference.
+Interested candidates are encouraged to contact us with any questions that are not answered by the Veterinary Internship and Residency Matching Program description.
+Applications should be submitted through the VIRMP and should include a letter of intent, curriculum vitae, original transcripts, and three or more letters of reference.